buvis/docs/src/catalogue/emby.md

 ## Description

-Emby Server is a home media server
+Emby Server is a home media server.

 ## k8 at home search